Intensive 20 month course providing pre-registration training in dietetics for science graduates.

 Nutrition Research Project

-This module provides the student with experience in research at MSc level in a selected area in human nutrition through conducting an independent project under supervision.
-The experience will enable the student to develop effective research skills and competencies involving: the retrieval and critical evaluation of relevant literature; the planning and execution of an independent research project; the analysis and interpretation of the results; the presentation of research findings; the preparation of scientific papers for suitable for publication.
+This module provides the student with experience in research at MSc level in a selected area in human nutrition through conducting an independent research project under supervision.
+The experience will enable the student to develop effective research skills and competencies involving: the retrieval and critical evaluation of relevant scientific literature; formulation of an appropriate research question to be addressed; the planning and execution of an independent nutrition research project; the analysis, interpretation and critical synthesis of the results; the presentation of research findings to a scientific audience; the preparation of scientific papers in a format and standard suitable for publication in a nutrition journal.

 Nutritional Assessment, Recommendations and Requirements